WallStreetBets posters are buzzing about these eight Reddit stocks.

 Of all the top WallStreetBets stocks of 2021, the whirlwind surrounding video game retailer GameStop has been the wildest.
 GameStop’s brick-and-mortar business was struggling even prior to last year’s health crisis.
 The company’s poor performance understandably made it the most heavily shorted stock in the market relative to its float entering 2021, according to S3 Partners.
 Reddit traders jumped in to trigger an epic short squeeze in January that sent the stock flying from less than $18 to as high as $483 in a matter of weeks.
 GameStop’s media coverage has died down lately, but WallStreetBets is still bullish.

 Corsair Gaming (CRSR)

-Corsair Gaming provides headsets, mice, keyboards and other high-end tech gear for professional and amateur gamers.
-The company went public at $17 per share back in September, but its 55% net revenue growth in 2020 helped drive the stock as high as $51 in December.
-Unlike many other high-growth tech IPOs, Corsair is actually turning a profit, reporting $103.2 million in net income in 2020.
-The stock is still trading at nearly double its IPO price, but WallStreetBets posters may see the recent pullback as a buying opportunity given the surge in popularity of video gaming and streaming.
+Corsair Gaming makes headsets, mice, keyboards and other high-end tech gear for professional and amateur gamers.
+The company went public at an IPO price of $17 back in September 2020.
+Corsair reported 55.1% revenue growth in 2020.
+However, unlike many other high-growth tech stock IPOs, Corsair is actually profitable, generating $103.2 million in net income last year.
+CRSR stock has now pulled back significantly from its all-time high of $51 in December 2020, but WallStreetBets appears to be buying the dip and betting the boom in high-end video gaming and streaming will continue.

 — Tesla (TSLA)